Seattle’s 6 Best Neighborhoods

 If you’re planning on moving to the Seattle-Tacoma area soon, then you’ve truly picked a great place to live.
 The Pacific Northwest is one of the most progressive and up-and-coming parts of the country.
 The Northwest has sweeping wilderness, mountains, plenty of water, and great cities to call home.
 Seattle is one of the biggest cities in the region and has numerous neighborhoods that should be experienced in full by all new residents.
 As a newcomer, you’re probably wondering which part of our city would be best to settle down in.
 That’s why we’ve put together this list of the best neighborhoods in Seattle.
 Check each of them out after you get settled in.

-This neighborhood is great for families and over 20 percent of the households here have kids.
+This neighborhood is great for families and over 20 percent of the households in Beacon Hill have kids.
 The Beacon Hill community is diverse, so you’ll meet many different kinds of people in one of the many local parks and playgrounds.
-Beacon Hill has great schools and a branch of the Seattle Public Library so if you’re moving with a family, give this neighborhood some serious consideration.
+Beacon Hill has great schools and a branch of the Seattle Public Library.
+If you’re moving with a family, give this neighborhood some serious consideration.
 This neighborhood also has a thriving culinary scene, with new restaurants opening every day.

 South Lake Union

 Do you like to eat?
-We do.
+We in Seattle do.
 This is one of the best places in the city to find some great food.
 Seattle is home to two of the best chefs in the nation, Tom Douglas and Ethan Stowell.
 Down here, you can spend a week trying new restaurants every day and still not eat at the same place twice.
 We’ve got cafés, gastropubs, microbreweries, and, of course, the coffee scene in Seattle is legendary.
 If you need to walk off all of that food, coffee and beer, Capitol Hill has plenty of pristine parks to burn off those calories.
 Capitol Hill is also considered the Seattle capital of the LGBTQ+ community and is diverse and accepting.

-East of the Central District, facing Lake Washington, Leschi’s lakeside homeowners enjoy the same stunning views as communities like Denny-Blaine, at more reasonable prices.
+ast of the Central District, facing Lake Washington, Leschi’s lakeside homeowners enjoy the same stunning views as communities like ritzy Denny-Blaine at more reasonable prices.
 Also, they have easy access to the parks and docks along the lake.
-The median home price in Leschi is almost half of that of similar neighborhoods, such as Denny-Blaine or Madison Park.
+The median home price in Leschi is almost half of that of similar neighborhoods.
 If you’re moving to Seattle to get a view of the water, this may be the neighborhood for you.